 We use outside trusts to fund our pension and certain OPEB obligations.
-These trusts had investments of approximately \$57.1 million as of December 31, 2015.
+These trusts had investments of approximately \$58 million as of December 31, 2016.
 These trusts hold investments that are subject to the volatility of the stock market and interest rates.
-We contributed \$0.4 million, \$5.5 million, and \$2.4 million to our pension and OPEB plans in 2015, 2014, and 2013, respectively.
+We contributed \$0.4 million and \$5.5 million to our pension and OPEB plans in 2015 and 2014, respectively.
+We did not contribute to our pension or OPEB plans in 2016.
 Future contributions to the plans will be dependent upon many factors, including the performance of existing plan assets and long-term discount rates.
 For additional information, see Note 12, Employee Benefits.